cispa/indirect-meltdown/website_fp/README.md

 # Website Fingerprinting

+## Dependencies
+You need to install the Python library `scikit-learn`.
+To do so, execute `pip3 install scikit-learn --user`.

 ## Build
 Just run `make`.
 This will automatically execute `find_core.py` to find the CPU core responsible for handling network interrupts.